mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

    3. Fill out the name and description as your preference.
    4. In status, choose **active**.
    5. In authentication type, choose **Single Sign-on**
    6. In Single Sign-on Profile, choose a profile created based on single sign-on.
-Visit Veeva's [official guide](https://platform.veevavault.help/en/gr/13977/) for more information.
+For more information, see [Veeva Vault documentation](https://platform.veevavault.help/en/gr/13977/).
    7. In eSignature Profile, select **None**.
    8. In the OAuth 2.0 / OpenID Connect Profile, select the newly created OAuth 2.0 profile.